 If there’s a silver lining, it is that many businesses found success online.

-More than half of those surveyed said they used digital tools to communicate with customers, and those reporting higher shares of digital sales were also more likely to have reported more robust sales overall.
+More than half of those surveyed said they used digital tools to communicate with customers.
+Those reporting higher shares of digital sales were also more likely to have reported more robust sales overall.